wp-plugins/wp-all-import/readme.txt

 === Import any XML or CSV File to WordPress ===
 Contributors: soflyy, wpallimport
 Requires at least: 3.6.1
 Tested up to: 4.1
-Stable tag: 3.2.3
+Stable tag: 3.2.4
-Tags: wordpress csv import, wordpress xml import, xml, csv, datafeed, import, migrate, import csv to wordpress, import xml to wordpress, advanced xml import, advanced csv import, bulk csv import, bulk xml import, bulk data import, xml to custom post type, csv to custom post type, woocommerce csv import, woocommerce xml import, csv import, import csv, xml import, import xml
+Tags: wordpress csv import, wordpress xml import, xml, csv, datafeed, import, migrate, import csv to wordpress, import xml to wordpress, advanced xml import, advanced csv import, bulk csv import, bulk xml import, bulk data import, xml to custom post type, csv to custom post type, woocommerce csv import, woocommerce xml import, csv import, import csv, xml import, import xml, csv importer

-WP All Import is an extremely powerful plugin that makes it easy to import any XML or CSV file to WordPress.
+WP All Import is an extremely powerful importer that makes it easy to import any XML or CSV file to WordPress.

 == Description ==

+= WP All Import - Simple & Powerful XML / CSV Importer Plugin =

 *“It's a wonderful plugin that does so much, so well that it's hard to list all of the features.
 But I'll tell you this, I was able to import the content of a pair of websites running the ModX CMS into a WordPress install in less than 30 minutes.
 No joke!”*
 **Alex Vasquez** - DigiSavvy Co-Founder & WordCamp Los Angeles Organizer